Mridul0001/loop-workplace_Slack/README.md

 12.Write a program to print multiplication table of a number upto 10 (use for loop).
 13 Write a program to print sum of digits of a given number (use while loop).
 14.Write a program to demonstrate how do..while loop is different from for and while loops.
 15.Write a program to print multiplication table of 2,3 and 4 (upto 10 multiplications) in a single program (use nested for loop).
+16.Write a program to demonstrate use of 'continue' and 'break' statements in JAVA.
+17.Write a program showing use of label with 'continue' and 'break'.
+18.Write a program to demonstrate use of 'switch' statement in JAVA.
+19.Write a program to show how type conversion is done in JAVA.
+20.Write a program to demontrate use of 'final' keyword in java.